 Housing costs in San Leandro are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-San Leandro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Leandro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, San Leandro is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in San Leandro who work in office and administrative support (15.89%), sales jobs (9.97%), and management occupations (8.28%).

 Also of interest is that San Leandro has more people living here who work in computers and math than 95% of the places in the US.